Anders Thunborg: Career

 Thunborg's next post was ambassador to the Soviet Union which he served between 1986 and 1989.
 Then he was appointed Swedish ambassador to the United States and was in office until 25 January 1993 when he was replaced by Henrik Liljegren in the post.
 He served as the Swedish ambassador to the Vatican City State in 1996.
 Next Thunborg was named as the Swedish ambassador to Greece in 1997.
-It was his last diplomatic post which he could hold just for a few months because of asthma problems.
+It was his last diplomatic post which he could hold just for a short period because of his asthma problems.

 In addition to his diplomatic service Thunborg was the chairman of the Swedish Motorcycle Association.
 He published several articles in Finnish international relations magazine Ulkopolitiikka.

 Personal life and death

-His wife was Ingalill Thunborg.
-Anders Thunborg died in December 2004.
+Thunborg was married to Ingalill Holm (born 1934), the daughter of the merchant John Holm and Signe (née Glaes).

+Thunborg died on 3 December 2004 in Stockholm.
+He was interred on 16 June 2005 at Galärvarvskyrkogården in Stockholm.